ProjectPythia/projectpythia.github.io/portal/posts/blog.md

 # Blog

-Below are a few of the latest posts in my blog.
+Below is the latest news from Project Pythia.
-You can see a full list by year to the left.

 :::{postlist}
 :number: 25